Large Language Models Are Active Critics in NLG Evaluation: Related Work

+\paragraph{LLM-based NLG Evaluation. } Prior studies on unified evaluation frameworks primarily focus on enhancing evaluation generalizability, with an emphasis on estimating instance quality scores across various NLG tasks and multiple criteria simutaneously~\citep{xiao2023MetricEva,gao2024challenges}.
+Studies in this area typically involve two strategies.
+One is developing criteria-centered prompts that guide LLMs as a judge for multi-faceted, train-free evaluations~\citep{fu2023gptscore, G-eval2023g,lin2023llmeval,chiang2023closerlook,li2024decompose,liu2024hd,yuan2023batcheval}.
+The other focuses on curating a large-scale multi-scenario benchmark to fine-tune an LLM as a generalized evaluator~\citep{zhong2022unieval,li2023autoj,wang2023pandalm,ke2023critiquellm,kim2023prometheus,hu2024themis}.

+While prompting-based methods are more cost-effective than tuning-based ones, one major concern with these approaches is the sensitivity of LLMs to manual prompts, possibly causing evaluation biases.
+To address this issue, several latest works have explored instructing LLMs to generate evaluation criteria ~\citep{liu2024hd,li2024decompose} or scoring rubrics~\citep{liu2023calibrating} based on pre-defined context like the target NLG task description.
+In essence, criteria generation in these studies implicitly assumes that each NLG task has a fixed set of evaluation criteria.
+In contrast, we argue that different end-user needs may lead to varying emphases, even for the same NLG task, resulting in criterion and/or rubric variation.
+To address this, our approach takes a data-driven perspective, instructing the LLM for NLG evaluations through self-inference of all relevant contexts.

-\paragraph{Dynamic Prompt Optimization. } Dynamic prompt optimization focuses on iteratively adjusting prompts to improve the performance of static LLMs on specific tasks.
-Existing methods can be categorized by inference depth into two groups: single-layer and multi-layer prompt optimization.
-Single-layer methods, such as APE~\citep{zhouAPE}, APO~\citep{pryzant2023APO}, OPRO~\citep{yang2023OPRO}, and IPC~\citep{levi2024IPC}, focus on optimizing prompts within a single stage, which limits their adaptability to complex tasks.
-In contrast, multi-layer methods like DSPy~\citep{khattab2023dspy} and MIPRO~\citep{opsahl2024MIPRO} optimize prompts across multiple stages, enabling more comprehensive reasoning but relying on scalar-based comparisons between data points, which fall short for tasks requiring correlations across data vectors.
-Our approach introduces a correlation-based comparison instead of a scalar-based comparison optimizing multi-stage NLG evaluation tasks.
-Specifically, we redesigned DSPy’s prompt optimization algorithm using a two-stage process of Task Inference and Self-Optimizing Scoring, incorporating correlation-based validation metrics.
+\paragraph{Dynamic Prompt Optimization. } Dynamic prompt optimization iteratively refines prompts to enhance the performance of static LLMs on specific tasks.
+Existing methods can be divided into two categories based on their inference depth.
+Single-layer optimization methods, such as APE~\citep{zhouAPE}, APO~\citep{pryzant2023APO}, OPRO~\citep{yang2023OPRO}, and IPC~\citep{levi2024IPC}, focus on optimizing prompts within a single stage, limiting their adaptability to complex tasks.
+In contrast, multi-layer optimization methods, like DSPy~\citep{khattab2023dspy} and MIPRO~\citep{opsahl2024MIPRO}, refine prompts across multiple stages, supporting more comprehensive reasoning but relying on scalar-based comparisons between data points, which are insufficient for tasks requiring correlations across data vectors.
+We design a correlation-based comparison rather than a scalar-based one to optimize multi-stage NLG evaluation tasks.